smrutisanchita/CE888/Project_1/readme.md

 ## Convolutional Neural Network Perspective on FLAME Dataset

-About The code :

-The code is available in code_files folder

 ### About the code Files
 * [main.py](https://github.com/smrutisanchita/CE888/blob/main/Project_1/Code_Files/main.py) -> The code runs through this file as it has main function. image is loaded in this file